How to Hire Your First Employee | Hiring Guide

 Send an offer letter

 After making a verbal offer to your top candidate, send an official offer letter.
-Your offer letter should explain the terms and conditions of employment and include details, such as:
+Your offer letter should explain the terms and conditions of employment and include details such as:

-• Job title
+• job title

-• Start date
+• start date

-• Compensation
+• compensation

-• Benefits
+• benefits.

 Welcome your new hire to the team

 An exceptional onboarding experience sets your new employee up for success in their first days, weeks, months and beyond, and gives them the tools they need to start making an immediate impact.
-To help your first hire feel empowered in their role, create an employee handbook to convey important company information and consider planning out their first month in detail, offering specific goals and clear expectations that will help you measure their success.
+To help your first hire feel empowered in their role, you can create an employee handbook to convey important company information and consider planning out their first month in detail, offering specific goals and clear expectations that will help you measure their success.

 Recent Starting your Business Articles